 All introductory chapters in this updated version of a ground-breaking text have been completely rewritten to give nurses the knowledge they require to appreciate assessment, its relationship to diagnosis and clinical reasoning, and the goal and use of taxonomic organization at the bedside.

-Contains more than 200 care plans that adhere to the newest evidence-based recommendations.
+It contains more than 200 care plans that adhere to the newest evidence-based recommendations.

 Additionally, it distinguishes between nursing and collaborative approaches and highlights QSEN competencies.